 If you want to prepare your passive income property for the summer rush, look no further.
 Below you will find several tricks to make sure your home is ready to start producing cash flow as efficiently as possible.

-If you want to prepare your passive income property for the summer rush, I have some advice you may want to consider.
+If you want to prepare your property for the summer rush, I have some passive income ideas you may want to consider.
 The following represents some of the best tricks passive income property owners can implement to see to it that they can cash in on this summer’s impending activity.

 1. Hire A Property Manager